IIIF/api/source/community/groups/framework.md

   * Be lightweight enough that work is not prevented from being done
   * Facilitate visibility and discovery of ongoing beneficial work
-  * Allow work within the community to take place within the group structure, while not preventing work from occurring outside of formal groups new participants to join ongoing development
+  * Allow work within the community to take place within the group structure, while not preventing work from occurring outside of formal groups
+  * Enable new participants to join ongoing development
   * Encourage the development of products by the community
   * Be fair and transparent with regards to any decision making process